Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 ### To create and add a new weapon to the weapon manager :
 !
-There is already 5 differents weapon exemples in the asset, each of them representing a different type of weapon (pistol, assault rifle, shotgun, sniper rifle, rocket launcher)

-You can use them as exemples, and/or to speed up the creation process.
+There is already 5 differents weapon exemples in the asset, each of them representing a different type of weapon (pistol, assault rifle, shotgun, sniper rifle, rocket launcher), you can use them as exemples, and/or to speed up the creation process.

 - Create a new Node3D node, and add it to the "weapon container" node.